Cavoodles and Health

 They are very sociable and friendly which when combined with proper socalisation and training, get along with all age groups of people, other dogs and cats.

-Cavoodles have long ears and can sometimes have fur growth inside which comes from the poodle making them more prone to dirty ears and ear infections.
+Cavoodles have long ears and can sometimes have fur growth inside making them more prone to dirty ears and ear infections.

-Always check your Cavoodle’s ears for any foul smells or buildup of debris as well plucking out any fur that is growing inside the ear and clean them when needed.
+Always check your Cavoodle’s ears for any foul smells or build up of debris.
+Regularly clean their ears and pluck any fur that is growing inside when required.

 If you suspect your Cavoodle has an ear infection take your Cavoodle to the Veterinarian for advice on treatment.